gotenoctober/gotenoctober.github.io/src/content/blog/first-post.md

 Hello!
 Glad to have you here.
 Welcome to my brand new personal portfolio.
 Who am I?
 I'm Jeff, a product-focused full-stack developer of web and mobile apps.
 Software development can be quite the journey so I'm hoping to offer a little bit of the insight that I've learned over the 10+ years that I've been at this game.

-It's been quite a while since I've built a personal site for myself so over the first series of posts I'm going to outline my process and share some of the highs and lows along the way.
+It's been quite a while since I've built a personal site for myself.
+After a bit of experimenting this is the stack I landed on:

-For those that are curious, here's the current stack:

 - [Astro](https://astro.build)
 - [tailwindcss](https://tailwindcss.com)